 Depending on your travel style, you may approach visiting a National Park, like Zion National Park, differently than other families.
 We range from camping to to hotels nearby to National Park Lodges.
 And our dining matches this: picnicking, easy lunches, local cuisine and fine dining.
-This is our guide to family friendly options for dining and where to stay at Zion National Park.

 Where to stay at Zion National Park